MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-a-drive-letter.md

 title: Change a drive letter
-description: How to change or assign a drive letter in Windows by using Disk Management. ms.date: 06/08/2020 ms.prod: windows-server ms.technology: storage ms.topic: article
+description: How to change or assign a drive letter in Windows by using Disk Management. ms.date: 06/08/2020 ms.technology: storage ms.topic: article
 author: JasonGerend
 manager: brianlic
 ms.author: jgerend
 ---
 # Change a drive letter